AVRT Awards

 The Charlyn Allen Award

-- The nominee must demonstrate outstanding professionalism and service to the field.
+• A nominee should demonstrate outstanding professionalism and service to the field.

-- The nominee must be a member of AVRT.
+• A nominee shall be a member of AVRT.

 Download the Charlyn Allen Award Document